 When you copy or cut or move data, it is held temporarily in an invisible portion of memory.
 This is called as the ClipBoard.
 The clipboard enables applications to transfer data or between applications or within an application.

 Windows XP had clipbrd.exe, referred to as the Clipboard Viewer or the ClipBook Viewer, which could be used to see what was saved on your clipboard.
-If you try to search for this exe file in Windows Vista, Windows 7 or Windows 8, you will be unable to find clipbrd.exe.
+If you try to search for this exe file in Windows Vista, Windows 7, Windows 8 or Windows 10 you will be unable to find clipbrd.exe.

 If you wish, you can download Windows Clipboard Viewer from here.
 But if it does not work or if you are confronted with a message of sorts : Entry Point Not Found, then you may try to run it in Windows XP/SP2 compatibility mode and see if it works.